-At February 2, 2008, our long-term borrowings were \$268.5 million and our capital lease commitments were \$0.9 million.
-We also have \$125.0 million and \$50.0 million Letter of Credit Reimbursement and Security Agreements, under which approximately \$88.9 million were committed to letters of credit issued for routine purchases of imported merchandise at February 2, 2008.
+At January 31, 2009, our long-term borrowings were \$267.6 million and our capital lease commitments were \$0.6 million.
+We also have \$121.5 million and \$50.0 million Letter of Credit Reimbursement and Security Agreements, under which approximately \$97.8 million were committed to letters of credit issued for routine purchases of imported merchandise at January 31, 2009.

-On February 20, 2008, we entered into a five-year \$550.0 million Credit Agreement (the Agreement).
+On February 20, 2008, we entered into a five-year \$550.0 million unsecured Credit Agreement (the Agreement).
 The Agreement provides for a \$300.0 million revolving line of credit, including up to \$150.0 million in available letters of credit, and a \$250.0 million term loan.
+The interest rate on the Agreement is based, at our option, on a LIBOR rate, plus a margin, or an alternate base rate, plus a margin.
+The revolving line of credit also bears a facilities fee, calculated as a percentage, as defined, of the amount available under the line of credit, payable quarterly.
+The term loan is due and payable in full at the five year maturity date of the Agreement.
+The Agreement also bears an administrative fee payable annually.
+The Agreement, among other things, requires the maintenance of certain specified financial ratios, restricts the payment of certain distributions and prohibits the incurrence of certain new indebtedness.
 Our March 2004, \$450.0 million unsecured revolving credit facility was terminated concurrent with entering into the Agreement.
+As of January 31, 2009, the \$250.0 million term loan is outstanding under the Agreement.